CruceGameDevel/CruceGame/docs/game-rules_en.md

 * Score
 * Round
 * Bid
-* Tromp
+* Trump

 Now, it is time for a resume:
 In a game of "cross" will be played as many rounds as necessary for a team to win.
 In every round, each player gets a number of cards, depending on the number of players.
 After all players saw their cards, a bidding takes place, which is won by the player who bids the most.
-The winner chooses the tromp and starts the first round.
+The winner chooses the trump and starts the first round.
 There will be a fixed number of hands, equal with the number of cards each player gets.
 At the end of all hands, the points are counted and the score is updated.